Patrick Ewing: Coaching career

 In 2013, Ewing became an assistant coach with the Charlotte Bobcats (now Charlotte Hornets).
 On November 8, 2013, Ewing became the Bobcats' interim head coach due to regular head coach Steve Clifford having heart surgery.
 He lost his first game 101–91 against his former team, the Knicks.

 On April 3, 2017, Ewing was hired as head coach of his former college team, the Georgetown Hoyas.
 In his first season as head coach, the Hoyas were 15–15 (5–13 in the Big East).
 The season ended without any postseason tournament play.
 In Ewing's second season, Georgetown was 19–14, and finished tied in third place in the Big East with a 9–9 record.
 The Hoyas were awarded a bid in the 2019 National Invitation Tournament, their first postseason tournament since 2015.
 James Akinjo was named the Big East Rookie of the Year, and fellow freshmen Mac McClung and Josh Leblanc joined him on the Big East All-Freshman Team.
 In Ewing's third season, the Hoyas finished 15–17 overall and 5–13 in the Big East and lost in the first round of the 2020 Big East tournament the day before all further postseason play was cancelled due to the onset of the COVID-19 pandemic.

 In Ewing's fourth season, after finishing the regular season with a record of 13–13 overall and 7–9 in the Big East, he led the Hoyas to the 2021 Big East Conference tournament championship as the eighth seed in the tournament.
 They defeated the first-seeded Villanova Wildcats in the quarterfinals.
 In the championship game, Georgetown defeated the second-seeded Creighton Bluejays 73–48, and qualified for the 2021 NCAA Division I basketball tournament.
 This marked Georgetown's first NCAA tournament appearance since the 2014–15 season, breaking their longest NCAA drought in the modern era.
 The Hoyas were unable to build on this success in Ewing's fifth season however, posting an overall record of 6–25 and going winless in Big East Conference play at 0–19 in the regular season followed by a first-round loss in the 2022 Big East tournament.
 In Ewing's sixth season, Georgetown finished with an overall record of 7–25 and 2–18 in the Big East, including a first-round exit from the 2023 Big East tournament.
 On March 9, 2023, Ewing was fired as coach.

+On July 4, 2026, Ewing was hired as assistant coach for the Washington Wizards, following a two year commitment as basketball ambassador and advisor for the Knicks which began in October 2024.